Hollander-Lawn/DaShooter-Java-Edition/README.md

 # DaShooter background story

 Once upon a time, a army of square blocks (a.k.a.
-VlahVlahVlah Armines) from the blockiverse came to attack your homeland BlahBlahBlekSheeepLand.
-This army was insanely powerful, and the king of BlahBlahBlekSheeepLand(a.k.a King AliBlahBlah IX) decided to you money to buy a gun to help defeat VlahVlahVlah Da EVil.
+VlahVlahVlah Armines (singular: VlahVlahVlah Armine) from the blockiverse came to attack your homeland BlahBlahBlekSheeepLand.
+This army was insanely powerful, and the king of BlahBlahBlekSheeepLand(a.k.a King AliBlahBlah IX) decided to give you money to buy a gun to help defeat VlahVlahVlah Army.

 # Requirements: